spacelift-io/user-documentation/docs/integrations/docker.md

 COPY --from=builder /terraform-provider-sops /plugins/registry.myorg.io/myorg/sops/1.0.0/linux_amd64/terraform-provider-sops
 ```

-In addition, the custom provider must be explicitly required in the Terraform code, like this:
+In addition, the custom provider must be explicitly required in the OpenTofu/Terraform code, like this:

 ```terraform
 terraform {